apache/flink/docs/content/docs/learn-flink/fault_tolerance.md

 The location where these snapshots are stored is defined via the jobs _checkpoint storage_.
-Two implementations of checkpoint storage are available - one that persists its state snapshots to a distributed file system, and another that users the JobManager's heap.
+Two implementations of checkpoint storage are available - one that persists its state snapshots to a distributed file system, and another that uses the JobManager's heap.

 <center>
   <table class="table table-bordered">